What’s new.Product updates, data notes, and improvements for applicants using CRI during the cycle.

 CRI Plus

-CRI Plus adds deeper context and planning for applicants who want more during the cycle:
+CRI Plus adds more context and more planning tools for the application cycle:

-• Plus tools: Program Matcher, Prereq Filter, Head to Head, Application Tracker, Hours Tracker, and Cycle Tracker
+Plus tools: Program Matcher, Prereq Filter, Head to Head, Interview Timeline, Hours Tracker, and Cycle Tracker

-If you already have saved CRI results, saved programs, or saved prereqs, those items will stay accessible.
-You can keep viewing them or delete them.
-Going forward, free accounts can keep one saved CRI result at a time, while saving new programs and prereqs will be part of CRI Plus.
-CRI Plus unlocks unlimited saved results and scenarios, plus saved programs and saved prereqs.
+Anything you saved before CRI Plus launched is still there.
+You can keep looking at it or delete it, whichever you prefer.
+Going forward, free accounts keep one saved CRI result at a time, and saving new programs and prereqs is part of CRI Plus.
+CRI Plus also gives you unlimited saved results and scenarios.

 05